profeMelola/DWES-02-2024-25/APOYO_TEORIA/MVC.md

-# Diferentos entornos para aplicaciones web MVC
+# Comparativa de diferentes entornos y tecnologías asociadas para aplicaciones web MVC

 ![image](https://github.com/user-attachments/assets/50dcf927-8a57-4403-b876-7df4a36a94a4)